holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 ##### General

--	The general section contains simple information for the animal group such as the **number of animals** and average daily rate of **gain coefficients**.
+-	The general section contains simple information for the animal group, such as the **number of animals** and the average daily rate of **gain coefficients**.
 -	You can also enter the **start** and **end** weights for your animal group.
 -	Some animal groups will have additional data fields specific to that group.